deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 ## 3. Configure the Argo Application

-Let's start with the configration of the behavior of ArgoCD.
+Let's start with the configuration of the behavior of Argo CD.

 Basically: